GUIDELINES FOR 2014 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 Multi-Media Internet submissions must be accompanied by a letter from the editor or equivalent senior official of the Website, attesting that the package is the work of the author(s) or organization that submitted it and that it appeared on the Website on the date(s) in question.

-Audio/Multi-Media Internet entries may be submitted as a single URL (Web address) or on a CD-ROM.
+Audio/Multi-Media Internet entries may be submitted as a single URL (Web address.
+No CD-ROMs will be accepted.

 Submissions of Webcasts must be accompanied by a letter from the Web producer or equivalent senior official of the Web site attesting that the work is that of the author who submitted it and including the date the program was Webcast and the name of Web site on which it aired.